 Todd is fantastic!
 He absolutely knows his stuff and he is an incredible teacher.
 When I first contacted Todd Vehring, ‘The Doggie Lama', I have to admit, I was a bit skeptical.
-I was a very active volunteer with the Williamson County Animal Shelter, and quite comfortable training my own dogs and the dogs at the shelter, but I was having an ongoing problem with one of my own dogs and I couldn’t seem to correct it.
+I was a very active volunteer with the Williamson County Animal Shelter, and quite comfortable training my own dogs and the dogs at the shelter, but I was having chronic issues with one of my own dogs and I couldn’t seem to correct it.
 What I really needed was a dog psychologist, to figure out what was going on, and tell me how to fix it.
 Todd arrived, talked through the issues with me, met the dogs, and then offered a solution which we implemented with great success.
 I needed a couple of follow up coaching sessions over the phone when another issue popped up, and Todd was always there to help.

 He also volunteered to help with a very difficult dog aggression case at the Animal Shelter and has since donated countless hours of his time to helping many of the shelter dogs with serious issues become adoptable.
 The things I learned from Todd about dogs and most importantly, the reasons why their behavior goes off track, enabled me to go on to successfully foster over 40 dogs with behavior issues.
 These issues rendered them un-adoptable, but by using Todd’s methods, I was able to work through the problems and they all went on to find loving homes.
 His methods absolutely work and the time and money I invested were worth every penny!
 He is fantastic dog behaviorist who really knows his stuff, and if you implement his advice, ‘Calm will Come’.